stephentown42/cooling_auditory_cortex/ReadMe.md

   - [Unilateral inactivation](https://github.com/stephentown42/cooling_auditory_cortex/blob/main/Results/Localization/R_stats/unilateral_GLMM_analysis.pdf)

 ### 3. See the code
 Look in the [Results](./Results) directory for code for deducing outcomes and visualizing data in each part of the study.
+For more info on how to generate the sounds used in the study, see the readMe on [Stimuli](./Methods/Stimuli).
+For code related to behavioral testing, check out the repository for our data acquisition software [GoFerret](https://github.com/stephentown42/GoFerret).

 ### 4. Use the data yourself
 Summary data files are included as part of the repository.
 Clone and use the results to go further!